Are you looking for an inexpensive way to pay for your funeral expenses when you go home to the good Lord?

 It’s not right, or fair.

-Though some people can get a deal with a TRUSTED funeral home, most are only out to sell you a funeral insurance policy that nets them the highest commission.
+Though some people can get a deal with a TRUSTED funeral home, most are only out to sell you a insurance funeral policy that nets them the highest commission.
 Especially if they are reaching out to you unsolicited.

 They aren’t out to save you money, that’s for sure.
 They’re just trying to make money off of you by giving you the least amount of coverage for the most amount of money.
 Solicitors are all the same, whether they’re trying to sell you an extended car warranty or funeral insurance.